 Not For Your Eyes Only

 Over the past few years, other pieces of personal information have been stolen from children including photos from social media sites.
 Take this creepy article from Fast Company, in which thieves stole baby photos for “role-playing” purposes.
 By the time some of the victims’ families noticed what was happening, it was hard to fully grasp the extent of the problem.

-In this article on BlogHer.com, a woman’s family photos were stolen by a scammer who claimed her son had cancer and needed funds.
+In a truly horrendous tale, a woman’s family photos were stolen by a scammer who claimed her son had cancer and needed funds.
 Images were reposted onto other sites without the victims’ knowledge, and without anyone thinking they weren’t legit.
 Then, tragically, the scammer’s story took a turn when “Warrior Eli’s” mother suddenly passed away in an auto accident.
 The story went viral and so did speculation that the story was actually entirely false.
 People felt rightfully violated when they learned they donated money to a fake cause.
+To read about the tragic saga click here.
 What do these stories tell us about our future?
 How can we teach our kids and students to protect their own identities in a world constantly threatened by identity theft?
 Here are some things to consider.

 Self Defense Tips

 1. You don’t need to be honest everywhere.
 Vary, omit, or delete personal information on multiple sites where it is not legally binding, not mandatory or if the pages are unsecured.